open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation/zero-code.md

 Typically, zero-code instrumentation adds instrumentation for the libraries you're using.
-This means that requests and responses, database calls, message queue calls, and so forth are what are instrumented.
+This means that requests and responses, database calls, message queue calls, and so forth are instrumented.
 Your application's code, however, is not typically instrumented.
 To instrument your code, you'll need to use [code-based instrumentation](/docs/concepts/instrumentation/code-based).